Girl in Red: 2015–2019: SoundCloud and EPs

-2020–present: If I Could Make It Go Quiet
+2020–present: If I Could Make It Go Quiet and I'm Doing It Again Baby!

-In December 2019, Ulven signed a worldwide recording contract with British music distribution company AWAL.
+In December 2019, Ulven signed a worldwide recording contract with British music company AWAL.
 In a rare phenomenon for most new label signees, her entire existing discography, which had all originally been self-released, was subsequently registered under this label on all digital music platforms.
 Ulven appeared on the front cover of both Gay Times and Dork in December 2019, as well as the cover of NME in January 2020.
 She provided the single "Kate's Not Here" for the original soundtrack of the 2020 supernatural horror film The Turning.
-Ulven was nominated for the "Newcomer of the Year" award and, as a result, the Gramo scholarship at the 2020 Spellemannprisen, also known elsewhere as the Norwegian Grammy Awards.
+Ulven was nominated for the Newcomer of the Year award and, as a result, the Gramo scholarship at the 2020 Spellemannprisen.
 In May 2020, Ulven was included in the annual Dazed 100 list after her single "I Wanna Be Your Girlfriend" passed 150 million streams.

 In mid 2020, Girl in Red became a popular symbol of queer identification on the online platform TikTok, where users would adopt the common phrase, "Do you listen to Girl in Red?" as a way of discreetly asking if someone is a lesbian.
 In November, she released the standalone holiday single "Two Queens in a King Sized Bed", shortly before she was awarded "Artist of the Year" at the 2020 P3 Gull Awards.
 Ulven released her debut studio album, titled If I Could Make It Go Quiet, on 30 April 2021.
 The album has thus far been supported by four singles: "Midnight Love", in April 2020, "Rue" in August 2020, "Serotonin" in March 2021, and "You Stupid Bitch" in April 2021.
 The cover artwork for the album, made by Norwegian painter and artist Fredrik Wiig Sørensen, was originally an oil painting on a 80x80 cm canvas titled The Antizero.
+The artist was not credited in the physical release.

 In 2022, Ulven signed to Irving Azoff's PRO, Global Music Rights (GMR).
 In February 2022, Ulven signed a record deal with Columbia Records, following the success of If I Could Make It Go Quiet.
 The label confirmed the signing to American media company Variety.

-On 14 October 2022, she released her latest single, "October Passed Me By", which is a sequel to "We Fell in Love in October".

-Girl In Red will be an opening act on multiple shows of the US leg of Taylor Swift's upcoming The Eras Tour.
+At the 2022 Spellemannprisen, Girl in Red was named Spellemann of the Year, while If I Could Make It Go Quiet won Release of the Year and Songwriter of the Year.
+On 14 October, she released her latest single, "October Passed Me By", which is a sequel to "We Fell in Love in October".
+Ulven was an opening act on multiple shows of the U.S. leg of Taylor Swift's The Eras Tour (2023).

+Ulven released her second studio album, I'm Doing It Again Baby!, on 12 April 2024.
+The album was supported by three singles: "Too Much" in February 2024, "Doing It Again Baby" in March 2024, and "You Need Me Now?" with Sabrina Carpenter, also in March.
+To support the album, Ulven performed on the Doing It Again Tour between April and October of 2024.